FFTAI/Wiki-GRx/zenoh/README.md

 c.
 "Set_Home": This function will be used during the calibration task before any work starts.
 It will get sensor offsets and save them to `sensor_offset.json`.
 This file can be used to calibrate all the absolute encoders.

+d. "set_gains": Setting the PD parameter for motors

-d.
-"Set_Zero": Reboot all the motors and go back to the zero position.
+e. "reboot": Reboot all the motors and go back to the zero position.

-e.
+f.
 "Print_States": Print out the motor status and information.

-f.
+g.
 "Move_to_Default": Move the joint to the default position.

-g.
+h.
 "Record": Record the movement of the robot joint as an .npy file.

-h.
+i.
 "Play": Replay the task recorded in the record.npy file from the "Record" function.

-i.
+j.
 "Abort": Stop any movement that the robot is doing at the moment.

-j.
+k.
 "Exit": Exit the robot client panel.

 ### Detailed explanation